 We are experts in developing tools to support shared decision making between clinicians and patients, including designing patient-centred information about conditions and treatments.
 We have a particular interest in patient access to health records and were one of very few independent consultants to be represented on the RCGP Patient Online working groups in 2012.
 Our approach to designing information begins with an exploration with potential users of what they really need to know, and we incorporate diagnostic user-testing of information resources as standard practice.
 We have links with skilled information designers whom we can bring in on graphics, to ensure that information is accessible and visually compelling as well as clear and evidence based.
 Learn more

 We work with Boards of organisations to help them tackle the strategic challenges they face, through innovative approaches which enable them to examine data, listen to stakeholders and reach consensus.
-We can bring independent facilitation to workshops and meetings, and assist in the development of coherent strategy documents.
+We can bring independent facilitation to workshops and meetings, and assist in the development of coherent strategies to meet organisational objectives.
 Learn more

 We continue to collaborate with the MS Trust to facilitate the GEMSS programme, evaluating MS specialist services across the UK.
 The 16 teams taking part between 2012 and 2015 are spread from Stornaway in the Western Isles to Exeter in the South West and Chelmsford in the East and have a combined caseload of over 15,000 people with MS. The final report of the GEMSS evaluation project was published on 10th November 2015, and GEMSS has now entered a new phase with MS Forward View.

 We are working with Dementia UK to develop GEANS, an evaluation programme for Admiral Nurses working with carers of people with dementia throughout the UK, using the GEMSS approach.